 Many conferences organised since 1989 has sought to enhance the sustainable development idea which include 1992 in Rio de Janeiro, Brazil, (Earth Summit), 1972 Stockholm conference on Human Environment and World Conservation Strategy of the World Conservation Strategy of the International Union for the Conservation of Nature in 1980, G8 Millennium Development Goals and the recent Sustainable Development Goals.
 Outcomes from the conferences are to be executed globally, however, each country had the right to develop local strategies for achieving the objectives.

 In today’s world, with global and local climate change, hyper-population growth, depleting renewable and nonrenewable resources, declining biodiversity, and agricultural scarcity, sustainability is crucial now more than ever.
 Nearly half of Earth’s surface has been used for agricultural production to meet the demands of rapid population growth.
 This amongst others has resulted in the unrealistic achievement of sustainable development as a desired long-term continuity to development.
 In Ghana, current economic growth and industrialization cannot be achieved without causing environmental damage.

-Ghana’s forest zone is tampered with everyday usually purposes making its sustainability questionable.
-Ghana has the one of the highest deforestation rates in Africa, 2% per annum losing an average of 135000 hectares of forest per year (FAO, 2007).
+Ghana’s forest zone is tampered with every day usually purposes making its sustainability questionable.
+Ghana has one of the highest deforestation rates in Africa, 2% per annum losing an average of 135000 hectares of forest per year (FAO, 2007).
 Deforestation converts forest to non-forest land uses and the trees cut are usually used for charcoal, construction and industrial.
-According to Nsenkyire (1998), the causes of deforestation are interrelated and mostly linked to livelihood and development; forest clearance for cocoa and food crop farms, logging, corruption, poverty etc. Sustainability is threatened when the deforestation activities does not commensurate with the planting tree (afforestation) to replenish to the lost trees.
+According to Nsenkyire (1998), the causes of deforestation are interrelated and mostly linked to livelihood and development; forest clearance for cocoa and food crop farms, logging, corruption, poverty etc. Sustainability is threatened when the deforestation activities do not commensurate with the planting tree (afforestation) to replenish the lost trees.
 Citizens should be guardians of the remaining trees and encouraged to plant more trees.